WHAT WE OFFER

 Shop discounts where available

 ** Due to tour costs, 2 people only tours are initially priced at €95 per person.
 If more people join your tour, the price drops down to €85.
-Group tours of 6 or more people are priced at €75 per person
+Private Group tours of 6 or more people can be priced at €75 per person

 Private Tours can be arranged.
 Fees vary.
-Please email me at: firstname.lastname@example.org
+Please email us at: email@example.com

 “His lips drink water but his heart drinks wine.”

-Due to COVID-19 participants may still be required to bring and wear a face mask, except of course when tasting.
-(Even if you have been fully vaccinated).
+Due to COVID-19 participants may still wish to wear a face mask, except of course when tasting.
+However, this is no longer required.
 Tours observe physical distancing rules of a minimum 1 meter whenever possible.
-The shops we visit should follow all current French government required protocols of safety.
+The shops we visit follow all current French government required protocols of safety, if there are any.